Email MarketingAnalyticsRetention

 High-AOV / Low-Frequency

-These are the luxury and specialty brands in the portfolio — fine jewelry, luxury home goods, premium spirits, and high-end apparel.
-Average order values range from $281 to over $2,500.
-Buyer rates are low, between 0.25% and 6.3%, but when someone does buy, the ticket is large enough to carry the economics.
+These are the luxury and specialty brands — fine jewelry, luxury home goods, premium spirits, high-end specialty goods.
+Average order values range from $296 to over $2,700.
+Buyer rates are low, between 0.23% and 6.3%, but when someone does buy, the ticket is large enough to carry the economics.
+This archetype owns the top of the portfolio.

 High-Conversion / Moderate-AOV

-For these brands, subscriber value is driven by post-purchase behavior — repeat purchases, reorders, and cross-sells.
+For these brands, the path up runs through order value and repeat behavior, not more conversion — they've already solved conversion.
+Repeat purchases, reorders, and cross-sells compound a modest first-order AOV into real per-subscriber value.
 The welcome flow matters, but the post-purchase flows matter more.
-These brands have already solved the first-purchase problem.
-The opportunity is compounding: getting buyers to come back, which our LTV by purchase count data shows is the steepest value curve in the customer lifecycle.
+Our LTV by purchase count data shows that compounding is the steepest value curve in the customer lifecycle.

 Scale Play / Low-Conversion

 These are the growth-stage brands with big lists and low buyer rates.
 List sizes range from 19K to 245K subscribers.
-Buyer rates sit between 0.4% and 2.9%.
-AOVs vary widely — from $40 to nearly $400 — but the conversion rate keeps subscriber value compressed.
+Buyer rates sit between 0.4% and 5.2%.
+AOVs vary widely — from $47 to $341 — and that variation, not the conversion rate, decides who wins inside the archetype.

 These brands have the list.
-What they don't have is conversion.
+What they lack is conversion and, often, order value.
 Moving from a 1% to a 3% buyer rate on a 100K-subscriber list is a six-figure revenue swing — and it costs nothing in acquisition.
 The gap isn't list size.
-It's segmentation, flow design, and campaign targeting.
-If you're in this archetype, growing the list further won't solve the problem.
-Converting the list you already have will.
+It's segmentation, flow design, campaign targeting, and merchandising the higher-value SKUs into email.
+Growing the list further won't solve the problem.
+Converting — and up-valuing — the list you already have will.

 How Subscriber Value Changes by Month